-1.11 ENTRIES
+1.11 Entries and wild cards

-- 1.11.1 Each team, must submit to the Secretariat of IMS, by 1st February of the year in question, an entry for their team which will, except when special dispensation is granted, be valid for all races in the FIM Road Racing World Championship Superbike or Supersport or in the FIM Superstock Cup.
-At the same time, the team must indicate the riders designated and the class in which they will participate together with their designated Testing Circuits: one (1) for Superbike and Supersport and three (3) for Superstock, (e.g. 1.15.1.A.d.). - 1.11.2 Each entry must specify, for each rider, the insurance company providing the minimum cover specified by FIM, the number of the policy and the expiry date of the policy. - 1.11.3 Each entry commits the team to designate a rider to compete in all the events of the FIM Superbike or Supersport Championship and of the Superstock FIM Cup in the chosen class.
+- 1.11.1 Each team, must submit to the Secretariat of DWO by 15 November of the previous season for the FIM Superbike and Supersport World Championships and by 15th January of the year in question for the FIM Superstock 1000cc Cup an entry for their team which will, except when special dispensation is granted, be valid for all races in the FIM Road Racing World Championship Superbike or Supersport or in the FIM Superstock Cup.
+At the same time, the team must indicate the riders designated and the class in which they will participate.
+Additionally, Superstock teams must indicate their three designated Testing Circuits (see art 1.15.1). - 1.11.2 Each entry must specify, for each rider, the insurance company providing the minimum cover specified by FIM, the number of the policy and the expiry date of the policy. - 1.11.3 Each entry commits the team to designate a rider to compete in all the events of the FIM Superbike or Supersport Championship and of the Superstock FIM Cup in the chosen class.
 Exceptions can only be made as follows: - i) A team may withdraw a rider from an event which has already started, due to injury of the rider, irreparable damage to the motorcycle(s) or in case of "Force Majeure".
-A withdrawal for medical reasons must be supported by a letter from the Chief Medical Officer of the meeting or the Medical Director. - ii) A team may withdraw a rider from additional events in the FIM Road Racing World Championship Superbike or Supersport or in the FIM Superstock Cup only for medical reasons or other reasons of "Force Majeure".
+A withdrawal for medical reasons must be supported by a letter from the Chief Medical Officer of the meeting or the Medical Director. - A team may withdraw a rider from additional events in the FIM Road Racing World Championship Superbike or Supersport or in the FIM Superstock Cup only for medical reasons or other reasons of "Force Majeure".
 Withdrawals for medical reasons must be supported by a letter from a qualified Doctor.
-Teams must make every reasonable effort to provide a qualified substitute rider, approved by FIM and IMS, to fulfil their entry obligations.
-However no substitution or replacement of the entered rider may be made after 14h00 on the day preceding the first practice session of the event, except in Superbike, when the limit is at 9h00 and in Supersport when the limit is 12h00 on the day preceding the race.

-"Force Majeure", and subject to the Team obtaining the approval of FIM and IMS (neither of whom shall be obliged to give reasons for any refusal to approve), a Team may replace a rider which that Team has entered in the FIM Road Racing World Championship Superbike or Supersport or in the FIM Superstock Cup with another rider ("replacement rider") for remaining rounds of the FIM Road Racing World Championship Superbike or Supersport or in the FIM Superstock Cup.
+Teams must make every reasonable effort to provide a qualified substitute rider, approved by FIM and DWO, to fulfil their entry obligations within 10 days of the withdrawal.
+However no substitution or replacement of the entered rider may be made after 14h00 on the day preceding the first practice session of the event, except in Superbike, when the limit is at 8h00 and in Supersport when the limit is 12h00 on the day preceding the race. - iii) For reasons not being medical reasons and not being reasons of "Force Majeure", and subject to the Team obtaining the approval of FIM and DWO (neither of whom shall be obliged to give reasons for any refusal to approve), a Team may replace a rider which that Team has entered in the FIM Road Racing World Championship Superbike or Supersport or in the FIM Superstock Cup with another rider ("replacement rider") for remaining rounds of the FIM Road Racing World Championship Superbike or Supersport or in the FIM Superstock Cup.
 Only one replacement of a rider will be permitted per season.
+Exceptional circumstances will be examined by the FIM and DWO.